South Africa Reports First Coronavirus Case - UrduPoint

 The patient and his wife were part of a group of 10 people who arrived back in South Africa from Italy on March 1.

-Italy has emerged as the European hotspot for the deadly virus with the national death toll at 107, the deadliest outbreak outside China.
+Italy has emerged as the European hotspot for the virus, where it has claimed 107 lives -- alongside Iran, the deadliest outbreak outside China.

 More than 90,000 people have been infected and over 3,000 killed worldwide since the virus first emerged in China in December.